FHIR/sql-on-fhir-v2/README.md

 ## Principles

-Transformations should be easy to implement and with minimal context dependencies
+Schemas and transformations should not depend on FHIR versions and profiles.

 ## Intro